ibm-ecosystem-engineering/Watson-NLP/Dash-App-GRPC/readme.md

 COPY ./assets /app/assets
 CMD ["python3","Sentiment_dash_app.py"]
 ```
-Make sure you are in the root directory of the project where the docker file resides before you execute the below command.
+Ensure you are in the root directory of the project where the docker file resides before you execute the below command.
 ```
 docker build -t dash-app-grpc:latest .
 ```